aessa7/CSE6242OAN_Final_Project_Team86/gei_visualization_details.md

 ### Color Bar Positioning Conflicts

 When multiple traces include independent color scales, Plotly attempts automatic legend positioning but frequently produces overlapping results.
 Manual intervention via explicit pixel offsets proved necessary, with values determined through iterative trial-and-error.
-This hardcoded positioning breaks responsive design principles-the application assumes a minimum viewport width of approximately 1650 pixels to accommodate both map and legends.
+This hardcoded positioning breaks responsive design principles: the application assumes a minimum viewport width of approximately 1650 pixels to accommodate both the map and legends

-Alternative approaches like horizontally stacked color bars or toggle-based single-scale display were considered but rejected due to either spatial inefficiency or reduced information density.
+Alternative approaches were considered but ultimately rejected: horizontally stacking the color bars would consume excessive screen real estate (spatial inefficiency), while implementing a toggle mechanism to show only one legend at a time would hide critical reference information needed to interpret both data layers simultaneously (reduced information density).

 ### Choropleth Rendering Performance